UChisom/UChisom/README.md

-- 👋 Hi, I’m Urom Chisom
+- 👋 Hi, I’m #### Chisom Urom
-- 👀 I’m interested in SQL, Python, machine learning, AI and Data Science
+- Very interested in SQL, Python, Machine learning, AI and Data Science
-- 🌱 I’m currently learning Data Analytics with SQL and Python
-- 💞️ I’m looking to collaborate on Data Analysis and machine learning projects
+- It's always exciting to collaborate on Data Analytics projects.
+- I use  with SQL, Python and its libraries for my work.
+- I'm honing my skills in Tableau and PowerBI
-- 📫 How to reach me chisom.urom@gmail.com
+- 📫 Reach out through my email chisom.urom@gmail.com

 <!---
 UChisom/UChisom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.